dcSpark/optimism/README.md

   <br />
 </div>

+## Milkomeda to OP stack migration WIP notes

+### What?

+[Here's](https://github.com/dcSpark/milkomeda-rollup/) Milkomeda the EVM rollup over Algorand.
+We want to create Milkomeda rollup v2 by forking the codebase of the Optimism rollup.

+### Why?

+The Milkomeda rollup is unique in that it sits atop of Algorand.
+For any other rollup features unrelated to the fact that we have Algorand as the Data Availability layer we're better off copying them from existing mature rollup implementations.

+Optimism is one of the biggest existing rollups and lately they decided to direct their codebase development into a modular rollup building framework called the OP stack.
+The intent is exactly to make it possible to build a rollup from existing blocks and only need to provide your unique stuff.

+That's theory but real life is as always a bit behind and much more messy.
+As of now Optimism docs (rightly) [mention](https://stack.optimism.io/docs/build/data-avail/#) that hacking into the DA layer is a messy business the codebase is not expecting, e.g. changes need to be done at lots of places and it really doesn't feel "modular".
+When picking up this development always keep an eye on what's been done upstream in the meantime.

+### Goals a bit more concrete

+By reusing Optimism code in the derivation layer and elsewhere we should be able to increase performance and reliability of Milkomeda rollup v1, however, that's not a pressing issue until it has more users.

+The main first goal is to be able to plug in a settlement layer, namely Optimistic fault proofs.
+Milkomeda rollup v1 doesn't have any succint proofs of its current state and thus doesn't enable light clients.
+Users need to replay all L2 txns from DA layer to get trustless state view.

+A settlement layer needs massive support on L1 and we need to rebuild this part completely as Algorand is very different from Ethereum.
+That's why we're also in touch with Algorand inc. for their assistance.

+### Optimism architecture as related to our DA swap

+Note that we're almost exclusively interested in the `op-*` folders of this repo.
+They contain the code for the  [Bedrock release](https://community.optimism.io/docs/developers/bedrock/explainer/#) of Optimism.
+Bedrock is the name of the first ever official release of the OP Stack.
+The other code is and will be getting removed.

+#### Data Availability layer

+DA layer is unfortunately not materialized in a modular way in the codebase.
+L1 interactions happen from a number of places (`op-batcher` which sends L2 data to L1, `op-proposer` which sends _special_ L2 data to L1 -- the state roots, `op-node` which derives L2 chain from data found on L1, `op-program` which enables fault proof resolution on L1...) and currently it pretty hardcoded everywhere that L1 is Ethereum.
+That's the major reason why this migration is not smooth.

+#### Batcher (`op-batcher`)

+Makes L2 blocks available on L1.
+We need it to put data on Algorand instead of Ethereum -- first into Algorand transaction notes (which is what's currently done on Milkomeda rollup v1), after we have a settlement layer we can start putting it into Algorand boxes and not keeping all data forever.
+It talks to both the sequencer node (`op-node`) and the execution engine (`op-geth`) which makes it a bit more difficult to test in isolation.

+#### Derivation layer (`op-node`)

+[The rollup node](https://github.com/ethereum-optimism/optimistic-specs/blob/main/specs/rollup-node.md) is the component responsible for deriving the L2 chain from data found on L1.
+Found L2 blocks are passed to the execution engine.
+We need to be reading the raw data off Algorand instead of Ethereum.

+#### Execution engine

+[The execution engine](https://github.com/ethereum-optimism/optimistic-specs/blob/main/specs/exec-engine.md) for Optimism is `op-geth`, living in a separate [repo](https://github.com/ethereum-optimism/op-geth).
+It's geth with few changes on top mostly accounting for a few Optimism specific chain derivation rules.

+In the past we have tried plugging op-geth into Milkomeda rollup v1 [here](https://github.com/dcSpark/milkomeda-rollup/pull/108).

+#### L1 - L2 bridging (`packages/contracts-bedrock/contracts/{L1,L2}`)

+Optimism's bridging heavily depends on L1 smart contracts, these are of course Ethereum smart contracts and as such we can't use them on Algorand.

+It will be simplest to continue using the [Milkomeda bridge](https://github.com/dcSpark/milkomeda-validator/) which we already use for bridging between L1==Algorand and the A1 Milkomeda rollup.
+Long-term we want to get rid of validator operated bridges though.

+Note that L1->L2 transactions have a special role in the derivation layer (`op-node`) and we'll need to switch these expectations off if we don't use Optimism's bridging.

+#### Settlement layer (`op-proposer`, `op-program`)

+Optimism intends to use the optimistic [Cannon](https://medium.com/ethereum-optimism/cannon-cannon-cannon-introducing-cannon-4ce0d9245a03) fault proof system for its settlement layer.
+As of now (May 23) the goal is to release Bedrock (which does _not_ have Cannon as its settlement layer) and make sure everything's peachy and then do Cannon in the next milestone.
+Cannon fault proof system proof of concept / prototype lives in a [separate repo](https://github.com/ethereum-optimism/cannon), but incursions into the main monorepo are starting to happen in `op-program`.

+[The proposer](https://github.com/ethereum-optimism/optimistic-specs/blob/main/specs/proposals.md) (`op-proposer`) is a service which publishes L2 state roots to L1, whatever the proof system.
+Unlike in Milkomeda rollup v1, state root posting is decoupled from batch posting.
+In Optimism the state roots are posted to a special Ethereum contract, here we of course need to make the roots available on Algorand and later be read from Algorand.

+### Progress status

+Search for `MILKOMEDA TO OP-STACK MIGRATION NOTES` to find detailed technical comments on the work in progress, as well as comments and TODOs in code.

+Progress so far has been done in the following components:

+* `milk-e2e` e2e tests to sanity check development over a real Algorand network.
+[Details.](https://github.com/dcSpark/optimism/blob/6810e6449d435330e4ef96320e3d2abe4998004b/milk-e2e/setup.go#L1-L27)
+* `op-service` houses L1 signing and transaction manager compoments.
+Should be ready to get used by now.
+* `op-batcher` the full batcher component, in progress

+Original upstream Optimism README follows.

+---

 ## What is Optimism?

 Optimism is a low-cost and lightning-fast Ethereum L2 blockchain, **but it's also so much more than that**.